 Driving on Namibian roads

 As lovely as the self-drive tour might be, as dangerous are our streets/roads if you are not used to them.
-The experience you might have gained through driving in Europe does very seldom apply to the Namibian roads.
 Most of the accidents that happen on Namibian roads are caused by driving too fast.
 The speed-limit on gravel roads of 60-70 km/h should never be exceeded.
 Please act according to the road-signs, especially those that mark sharp turns, where the speed should be reduced drastically.

 Here are some hints for safe driving on Namibian roads